Pacific Telesis: Branded products

 Pacific Telesis licensed rights to its name and the Bell name to Vodavi, who sold consumer telephones under the "PacTel" name.
 Vodavi manufactured PacTel telephones in South Korea to "Bell Specifications".

 Pacific Telesis later licensed the Pacific Bell name to Thomson Consumer Electronics, who also produced telephone equipment for GE.

 Spinoffs

 The cellular and paging unit of Pacific Telesis, PacTel Cellular, was spun off in 1994 into a new company called AirTouch Communications, leaving Pacific Telesis with only the landline telephone company.
 Senior Pacific Telesis management moved to AirTouch, thus leaving a new corporate culture to run the old Pacific Telesis.
 In 1999, AirTouch merged with Britain's Vodafone to become Vodafone AirTouch.
-In 2000, Vodafone's U.S. wireless assets were merged with those of Bell Atlantic to form the joint venture Verizon.
+In 2000, Vodafone's U.S. wireless assets were merged with those of Bell Atlantic to form the joint venture Verizon Wireless.

 Later, when GSM technology became available, Pacific Bell Mobile Services was re-created, debuting in 1996 at the Republican National Convention in San Diego, California and being introduced to the public in 1997.
 After its public launch, the wireless division was renamed Pacific Bell Wireless and remained as such until the merger with SBC.